Skip to main content

 From Bokeelia at the northern tip to St. James City at the southern end, every area has a unique story.

-Shaped by mangrove-lined shores and serene canals, Pine Island is Florida’s largest island and yet it preserves its Old Florida charm.
+Shaped by mangrove-lined shores and serene canals, Pine Island is the largest island on Florida’s Gulf Coast, and yet it preserves its Old Florida charm.

 Located at the Randell Research Center, the Calusa Heritage Trail celebrates this region’s original inhabitants, the Calusa people.
 Follow interpretive signs that share information about this indigenous tribe, how they lived on the land, and how Southwest Florida has changed over the centuries.
 Visit the observation tower, which sits atop the site’s tallest shell mound.